What should you wear when clay shooting?

 We have a vast collection of shooting jackets on our website for men, women and children, including some which have been specifically designed for clay shooting.

 Cold, wet feet can ruin a great day of shooting, so it’s vital to make sure your feet are well looked after when planning for a day outdoors.
 During a day of shooting you’ll also be walking on a variety of terrains; comfortable footwear with thick soles will ensure that you can fully enjoy your clay shoot.

 We’d recommend a breathable boot made from a waterproof fabric such as Gore-tex, which will keep your feet at an optimum temperature in all weathers.
 You can find a wide range of footwear suitable for clay shooting on our website.

 Aside from helping to keep you warm on a chilly day, a quality shooting hat should have a stiff peak to help protect your head and face from stray clay fragments.

 We offer a variety of shooting headwear to suit all tastes, including traditional tweed caps.

 It’s a good idea to invest in a pair of shooting gloves which protect your fingers from the elements without adding bulk or reducing finger sensitivity.
 They will also protect your hands from the heat of your barrels which, when clay shooting, can get to the point where you will otherwise burn them.

 Browse our selection of quality shooting gloves which include leather gloves, fingerless gloves and fleece gloves.

-Browse our blog which contains useful tips for those who are new to clay shooting.
-If you need further assistance with choosing kit for any country sport, please get in touch with a member of our expert team – we’re happy to assist you!
+If you need further assistance with choosing kit for any country sport, please do get in touch with a member of our expert team and we’ll be delighted to assist you!